 - At the bottom, select the page zooming level percentage from the drop-down.

-If you've any thoughts on How to Enable Forced Zooming in Safari Mac Computer?, then feel free to drop in below comment box.
-Also, please subscribe to our BrowserHow YouTube channel for amazing videos tips.
-Cheers!
+Lastly, if you've any thoughts or feedback on How to Enable Forced Zooming in Safari Mac, then feel free to drop in below comment box.
+You can also report the outdated information.